Dates for 2020 are listed!

 - All market animals will be tagged prior to fair.
 Tagging days will be announced each year.

-- Steer tag day and weigh in will occur April 1st, 2017 from 8am-12 pm.
+- Steer tag day and weigh in will occur on April 11, 2020 from 8am-12 pm.
 There will not be a top weight at the April weigh in.
 Beef will need to weigh between 1100 lb and 1500 lbs at fairtime.
 Steers need to be registered online prior to tag day!

 - If another fair’s weigh in/tag day conflicts with YVFR tag day, arrangements must be made PRIOR to the YVFR date and paperwork MUST be received within 7 days of tag day.

 - If animals lose their ear tag, superintendents must be immediately notified and retagged per the superintendent.

 - Each exhibitor will be able to tag 2 animals and one family alternate.
 Alternate tags will be a different color.

 ● Family has 3 children.
 Each child can tag 2 animals and an additional 3 animals can be tagged for family alternates.

 ● Family has 2 children.
 Each child can tag 2 animals and an additional 2 animals can be tagged for family alternates

 - All animals must be registered online for the fair by 9:59 pm on May 29th, 2020.
 Click here to go to online registration.
 Online registration will open on March 15, 2020.